 Best winter-flowering plants

-Winter-flowering plants are perfect for adding a splash of colour to the garden in the coldest, darkest months.
-There's plenty of winter flowering plants to grow, from climbers such as winter clematis to shrubs like mahonia and bedding plants like pansies – there's something to flower for every spot in every garden.
-Many winter-flowering plants are suitable for growing in pots.
+Winter-flowering plants are perfect for adding a splash of colour to the garden in the coldest, darkest months, helping to extend the season of interest beyond the traditional growing season of spring to autumn.
+There's a huge range of winter-flowering plants to grow, including climbers such as winter clematis and winter honeysuckle, shrubs like mahonia and daphne, and bedding plants like winter pansies – there's a flowering plant for every part of the garden.
+What's more, many winter-flowering plants are suitable for growing in pots, so you can add a splash of colour anywhere you fancy – perhaps a colourful display outside your front door is enough to bring some winter cheer?

 Browse our pick of the best winter-flowering plants, below.